 Affordability as Infrastructure

 New York is a city of renters; most residents rent their homes, small business owners lease their storefronts, and artists share and sublet studio spaces.
 Affordable lease terms lay the groundwork for the cultural vibrancy of city life, yet skyrocketing property values, excessive rent hikes and deteriorating building stock are eroding this essential infrastructure.

 Is it possible to balance growth without displacement?
-Join Scott Anderson, Betsy MacLean, Sam Marks, Gregory Schiefelbein, and Barika Williams to debate how to maintain and expand affordable housing in New York City.
+On February 13, Scott Anderson, Betsy MacLean, Sam Marks, Gregory Schiefelbein, and Barika Williams debated how to maintain and expand affordable housing in New York City.

 About Maintaining ↓

 Help us craft a vision for maintaining New York City!

 Affordability as Infrastructure is the eighth program of Maintaining, a year-long inquiry into strengthening New York City’s physical & social infrastructure.

 Share your ideas about how to care for New York City’s public assets.

 Betsy MacLean has been engaged in sustainable community development work for more than 15 years.
 As the Executive Director of Hester Street, Betsy and her team work with community organizations, private firms and government agencies throughout New York City and nationwide to provide low-income communities with the tools they need to shape their built environment.